 The most storied team in National Hockey League history signed one of their most legendary players on this date.
-Also, the first regular-season game outside of North America was played, an all-time great announced his retirement and six new captains were named all across the league.
+Also, the first regular-season game outside of North America was played, an all-time great announced his retirement, and six new captains were named all across the league.
 The THW time machine is warmed up and ready to take back through the decades to revisit all the best memories from Oct.
 3.

 Beliveau Signs His First Deal

 The Montreal Canadiens have had numerous legends of the game wear their uniform throughout the decades.
 A player at the top of that list is Jean Beliveau and he signed his first contract with the team on this date in 1953.